CIPLE A2 Speaking Section: 3 Tasks (2026)

 At prep2go.study, we remove the friction of "not knowing what to say."
 Our preparation system provides a comprehensive list of the most common speaking prompts found in real CAPLE exams.

 We offer speaking 'cheat sheets' and interaction templates designed to build your confidence for every task.
 By practising these specific real-world scenarios, you ensure that you meet the 25% minimum threshold required for this section and move closer to your 55% "Suficiente" grade.
+For those pursuing Portuguese nationality, be aware that Law 9/2024, effective February 2024, has reduced the required period of legal residency from six to five years.
+CIPLE remains the standard language proficiency certificate for this process.

 Stop being afraid to speak.
 Practise your responses with our Speaking Guide and simulated exam tasks at prep2go.study.